stopspazzing/Survive-the-Ark-Patch-Notes-and-Updates-Discord-Bot/README.md

 1. Python 3.7.x or greater
 2. API code from Discord Bot page
 3. If using twitter portion, twitter api code
+4. Port forward for the chosen port to all callbacks to reach your server, highly recommend restricting it to specific IP's, such as the provider you chose to monitor rss/youtube/website/news changes.